fabrix-app/docs/en/guides/framework/getting-started.md

    *
    */
   helloWorld (request, reply) {
-    reply('Hello fabrix !')
+    reply('Hello Fabrix !')
   }
 }
 ```
 Here is what you should see when you open your browser on http://localhost:3000.
 But how is this function mapped to route `/` ?
 You will see this in Config section.

-If your controller(s) extends 'fabrix-controller' then your controller(s) methods must have to implement only hapi interface (with `request` and `reply`) and your controllers will work with hapi, express4 or any webserver spool who support standard fabrix controllers.
+If your controller(s) extends 'fabrix-controller' then your controller(s) methods must have to implement only hapi interface (with `request` and `reply`) and your controllers will work with hapi, express4 or any webserver spool who support standard Fabrix controllers.
 If your controllers doesn't extends this class like the example above, your controller methods can implement native interface of the choosen webserver (`request`, `reply` for hapi, `req`, `res`, `next` for express4...).

 You can create new controllers with this command :